How Long Does Probate Take? These 5 Factors Can Make All the Difference

 Former art and design instructor Christine Bartsch holds an MFA in creative writing from Spalding University.
 Launching her writing career in 2007, Christine has crafted interior design content for companies including USA Today and Houzz.

 Slogging through a seemingly endless probate process is the last thing you want to do while you’re in the midst of grieving for the loss of a loved one.
-So, it’s only natural to want to know how long the probate proceedings will take—especially when you’ve got a big asset like the house to deal with.
+So, it’s only natural to ask, “How long does probate take?” — especially when you’re handling a major asset like a house.

 Unfortunately, there’s no simple answer to this question.

-Just ask expert probate real estate agent Raylene Lewis, who has over 18 years of experience and ranks in the top 5% of agents in the College Station, Texas area.
+Just ask expert probate real estate agent Raylene Lewis, who has over two decades of experience and ranks in the top 5% of agents in the College Station, Texas area.

 “It all depends on your state’s probate laws.
 In Texas, if you’re an only child, there’s a will in place, and everything goes according to plan, you could go through probate in three weeks.
 However, most people are looking at a minimum of eight to 12 weeks to properly go through probate.”